hotfinda/SCFormer/README.md

 Training
 ------------------------------------

-* prepare the dataset you want to do experiment
+* Prepare the dataset you want to do experiment
-* Directly run the train.ipynb file
+* Directly run the '''train.ipynb''' file